More Red Meat For Pension Reformers

 PENSIONS ARE A PROBLEM

-r about one thing.
+Let me be clear about one thing.
 I've heard all the public presentations by "pension experts" and I've heard the self-serving comments by members of the Costa Mesa City Council over the past couple years.
 I've had conversations and correspondence with members of the employee organizations on the subject and have heard scores of speakers address this issue before the City Council.
 There is NO doubt in my mind that our current pensions situation has our city in a tough spot.
 The word "unsustainable" keeps being tossed around and, much as I'd like to throw it right back in the faces of those who use it as an oratorical cudgel, I can't.
 I believe that something MUST be done to address the ongoing costs of our public employee pensions and that "something" is likely a two-tier system, combined with an increased participation in the costs by employees.

 TWO-TIER NOT A QUICK FIX

-agree that if we started tomorrow to offer a reduced pension benefit to new hires, it will not significantly affect our pension costs for years - probably decades.
+However, those "pension experts" all agree that if we started tomorrow to offer a reduced pension benefit to new hires, it will not significantly affect our pension costs for years - probably decades.
 And thereby lies the problem we face.
 We have folks on our City Council - Jim Righeimer in particular - who campaigned as a "pension reformer", but finds himself in a boat without a paddle.
 He can't do anything about the pensions because the legally consummated contracts will be in effect until after his term of office expires - unless he gets recalled even sooner.

-Y-HANDEDNESS LED TO LAWSUIT
+HEAVY-HANDEDNESS LED TO LAWSUIT

-et rid of the employees who are earning those pensions and the "tool" being used is the now-infamous "outsourcing" scheme.
+Righeimer's solution - ratified by the majority on the City Council - is to get rid of the employees who are earning those pensions and the "tool" being used is the now-infamous "outsourcing" scheme.
 And, in their haste to impose this draconian measure, the council forgot the rules, which has resulted in a law suit filed by employees to protect their rights.
 In response to this situation the City has hired an expensive mercenary - renowned labor lawyer Richard Kreisler, who has a track record of "dealing" with these kinds of issues - to bring some horsepower to the negotiations.
 He will bill the City $300 per hour - with no cap - to "deal" with this lawsuit.

-DIAL RELATIONSHIPS GONE
+PAST CORDIAL RELATIONSHIPS GONE

 In years past the relationship between the management of the City and the employee bargaining units has been cordial, right up to and including the most recent difficult years 2008-2010, when the individual units stepped up when asked and tried to find ways to help the City over the dire financial problems it faced.
 Nobody held a gun to anyone's head - both parties agreed on the contracts and side letters signed at the time.
 Today, it is my impression that the bargaining units have so little trust in the folks currently running the City that they are very apprehensive about opening discussions at all.
 We KNOW the City Council doesn't trust the employees because CEO Tom Hatch told them that at a meeting earlier this year with members of the police department staff.